 Check out the multigenerational family-owned Groth Vineyards & Winery, home to the first 100-point U.S. wine from critic Robert Parker.
 At their Oakville estate, you’ll taste Sauvignon Blanc and Cabernet Sauvignon while surrounded by vines and centuries-old oak trees.
 Nearby, Round Pond Estate draws visitors for its Bordeaux-style wines and estate olive oil, which can be enjoyed from the winery’s serene terrace overlooking its sustainably-farmed vineyards.

-Conn Creek offers Cabernet Sauvignon from nearly all of Napa’s sub-appellations that can be sampled from the garden setting of this Silverado Trail estate.
+At Markham in St. Helena, you can delve into the world of Napa Valley Merlot from the surroundings of the airy, renovated tasting room, while a few miles down the road at Conn Creek, Cabernet Sauvignon from nearly all of Napa’s sub-appellations can be sampled from the garden setting of this Silverado Trail estate.

 Cabernet fans will also want to make a point to visit Larkmead Vineyards.
 Originally founded in 1895, Larkmead remains one of the oldest, family-owned grape growing estates in Napa Valley, known for its organic and sustainably farmed wines and personalized service.